thiebes/DICE/README.md

 # Noisy Diffusion Estimate Simulator

-Noisy Diffusion Estimate Simulator is © 2022, Joseph Thiebes

-Noisy Diffusion Estimate Simulator is published and distributed under the Academic Software License v1.0 (ASL).

-Noisy Diffusion Estimate Simulator is distributed in the hope that it will be useful for non-commercial academic research, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the ASL for more details.

-You should have received a copy of the ASL along with this program; if not, write to joseph@thiebes.org.
-It is also published at [this link](https://github.com/thiebes/noisy_diffusion_estimate_simulator).

-You may contact the original licensor at joseph@thiebes.org.

 # Parameter inputs
 - Edit the parameters.txt file to set up your simulation.
 - Each simulation is a model of one experimental diffusion measurement,